ImplicitBBQ: Benchmarking Implicit Bias in Large Language Models through Characteristic Based Cues: Dataset

 \subsection{Human Annotation for Validation}

 While ConceptNet provides a systematic foundation for identifying demographically associated terms, the strength of these associations varies, and some may reflect outdated or culturally specific patterns.
-To ensure the robustness and contemporary validity of our implicit cues, we conduct a comprehensive human annotation study to validate the perceived associations between implicit cues and demographic categories.
-Full details of the annotation interface, annotators and procedure are provided in Appendix~\ref{app:annotation}.
+To establish the contemporary validity of our implicit cues, we validate the perceived association between each cue and its demographic category through a human annotation study on Prolific\footnote{\url{https://www.prolific.com/}}; full details of the interface and annotators appear in Appendix~\ref{app:annotation}.